 --Providing opportunities for conversation and collaboration among security scholars, policy makers, practitioners, and citizens.

-In 2015, I received UM's Tom Boone Town and Gown Award for my 10-year service as faculty advisor to the Montana Model UN high school conference and travelling team.
+In 2015, I received UM's Tom Boone Town and Gown Award for my service as faculty advisor to the Montana Model UN high school conference and travelling team.

 I appear on KGVO News Talk radio to discuss international current events with local callers.